Here’s Our Question of the Day—

 Bitcoin, first released as open-source software in 2009 was the first decentralized cryptocurrency.
 Since the release of bitcoin, over 6,000 altcoins (alternative variants of bitcoin, or other cryptocurrencies) have been created.

 Cryptocurrency works like this.
 You give me real money, say $100,000 U.S. Dollars, I give you a computerized receipt, I’ve encrypted the numbers in accounts kept on thousands of computers across the world.
 I tell you the price goes up and down all the time.
 I don’t tell you why all the volatility.
 Most of the time, I tell you cryptocurrency is making you a lot of money.
-Of course, I won’t buy back your cryptocurrency and using it is illegal in most countries.
+Of course, I won’t buy back your cryptocurrency.
+Worse yet, using cryptocurrency is illegal in most countries.

 There are very few places In the world you can exchange my cryptocurrency for cars, groceries, Gold, Silver or any standard medium of exchange.
 Sound confusing, well…